Contact Us

 • It will sometimes be necessary to connect distant quantum devices.
 For example, provably secure communication between two distant nodes.

-It is important to note that while large-scale quantum networks are desirable, small-scale entanglement-based quantum networks are also incredibly useful.
+It is important to note that while large-scale entanglement-based networks are desirable, small-scale entanglement-based networks are also incredibly useful.
 For example, clustered quantum computing will typically take place in a single warehouse.
-There are also times when QSC between two nearby users will be needed.
+There are also times when Quantum Secure Communication between two nearby users will be needed.

-There are many many factors to consider when designing a quantum network.
-In order to meet the quantum networking needs listed above, it’s necessary to choose the appropriate hardware, software, protocols, and topology.
-It’s also necessary to make logistical decisions and to integrate the quantum network with existing classical systems.
-While quantum networks share the same general goals of distributing entanglement and then utilizing the distributed entanglement for end user applications, each user will have unique requirements for their use case, and could face different constraints, such as budget restrictions, logistical challenges, etc.
+There are many many factors to consider when designing an entanglement-based network.
+In order to meet the networking needs listed above, it’s necessary to choose the appropriate hardware, software, protocols, and topology.
+It’s also necessary to make logistical decisions and to integrate the entanglement-based network with existing classical systems.
+While entanglement-based networks share the same general goals of distributing entanglement and then utilizing the distributed entanglement for end user applications, each user will have unique requirements for their use case, and could face different constraints, such as budget restrictions, logistical challenges, etc.

-• Use of a quantum network simulator, with enough accuracy and capabilities to model, verify, and validate network designs, is vital for making the design process efficient and effective.
+• Use of an entanglement-based network simulator, with enough accuracy and capabilities to model, verify, and validate network designs, is vital for making the design process efficient and effective.

-• A quantum network simulator will be useful for upgrading and scaling an existing quantum network as well.
+• An entanglement-based network simulator will be useful for upgrading and scaling an existing entanglement-based network as well.

 There are three main processes involved to meet our goals for distributing entanglement: